Hornsby Shire Council Free Cat Micro chipping and Desexing Program

-Hornsby Shire Council have partnered with the National Desexing Network to provide a subsidised cat desexing program for eligible residents.
+Hornsby Shire Council have partnered with the National Desexing Network to provide a free cat micro chipping and desexing program for local residents.

 Please note, your cat must be micro chipped prior to applying for the subsidy.
-Please contact council on 9847 6666 to find out if you are also eligible for subsidised micro chipping.
+Please contact council on 9847 6666 to arrange free micro chipping for your cat.

 Owner Contribution Fee